QaziNafay/100-Days-of-Python/README.md

 # 100 Days of Python

-This repository serves as my practice ground for learning
+This repository serves as my practice ground for learning python

 ## System Info
 * **Language:** Python 3.13